naschorr/mass-effect-planet-scraper/README.md

-# Planet Scraper
+# Mass Effect Planet Scraper

-Scrapes planetary data from the Mass Effect wiki for later usage
+Scrapes planetary data from the Mass Effect wiki

 ## The Data